nachobacanful/wakevm/README.md

 Ideal for homelabs, edge devices, or energy-efficient setups where you want to power up only what's needed — on demand.

+Note: This tool will not enable WOL on your guest; it will simply allow your machines to be started by having the host listen for Wake-On-Lan packets destined for the guest and reinterpret them as start commands for guest machines.
+It is essentially faking WOL.
 ---

 ## 🚀 Features